cocotb/cocotb/docs/source/upgrade-2.0.rst

 But this should generally not be an issue.

-If you require the "runs immediately" behavior of :func:`!cocotb.fork`, but are not calling it from a coroutine function, update the function to be a coroutine function and add an ``await NullTrigger``, if possible.
+If you require the "runs immediately" behavior of :func:`!cocotb.fork`, but are not calling it from a :term:`coroutine function`, update the function to be a coroutine function and add an ``await NullTrigger``, if possible.
 Otherwise, more serious refactorings will be necessary.